pjIowa/Babel/README.md

 ![neural net loss](screenshots/h1_neural_net.png)

-Lexicon of french phrases to english phrases ✓

 Multiclass classifier ✓

 Image recognition algorithm for different size images

 Curve comparison algorithm for all frequencies

+Lexicon of french phrases to english phrases

+Audio files of all french words from Mac say tool

+Labels for audio files

+Train algorithm for words

+Reduce dimensions using PCA

+Train algorithm for words

+Develop memory for parsing phrases

+Lexicon of french phrases to english phrases ✓

 Audio files of all french phrases from Mac say tool

-Labels for input files
+Labels for audio files

-Train algorithm
+Train algorithm for phrases

 Deploy app on iPhone for Bluetooth earbuds